Larry Slawson received his master's degree at UNC Charlotte. He specializes in Russian and Ukrainian history.

 9. 2004 Indian Ocean Earthquake (230,000–280,000 Deaths)

-On 26 December 2005, an undersea earthquake with a magnitude of 9.3 struck the Indian Ocean, just west of Sumatra’s northern coastline.
+On December 26th, 2005, an undersea earthquake with a magnitude of 9.3 struck the Indian Ocean, just west of Sumatra’s northern coastline.
 The megathrust earthquake is believed to have been caused by a rupture along the fault that lies between both the Burma and Indian Tectonic Plates.
-Due to its intensity, a series of tsunami waves reaching heights of 100 feet were sent hurtling towards the coastlines surrounding the Indian Ocean, with Indonesia, India, Thailand, and Sri Lanka being the most affected areas (with dire results).
+Due to its intensity, a series of tsunami waves reaching heights of 100 feet was sent hurtling towards the coastlines surrounding the Indian Ocean, with Indonesia, India, Thailand, and Sri Lanka being the most affected areas (with dire results).
 The earthquake was the third-largest ever recorded in history and lasted an astounding eight to nine minutes.

 The resulting tsunami took the region by surprise, as waves traveling at approximately 310 to 620 MPH slammed local coastlines within hours (and in some areas, only a matter of minutes).
 Waves were noticed as far away as Struisbaai, South Africa (nearly 5,300 miles from the earthquake’s epicenter).
 In total, 227,898 people were killed by the large waves, with Indonesia experiencing the largest number of casualties.
 Rapid humanitarian relief from the international community is credited with saving countless lives during the disaster, as approximately 1.7 million people were directly impacted by the tsunami.
 Providing financial resources along with freshwater, food, and sanitation facilities helped contain the spread of disease, starvation, and dehydration considerably.
-In total, the international community contributed nearly $14 Billion dollars to the eighteen nations affected by the disaster.
-Damages from the catastrophic event are estimated at $15 Billion dollars.
+In total, the international community contributed nearly $14 billion dollars to the eighteen nations affected by the disaster.
+Damages from the catastrophic event are estimated at $15 billion.

 8. 1920 Haiyuan Earthquake (273,400 Deaths)